7 MIN READ

 About the Author

-Mario Nardone, CFA, is the Chief Investment Strategist for XY Investment Solutions and the President & Founder of East Bay Financial Services.
-He began his investment career in 1999 with Vanguard mutual funds in Valley Forge, PA, where he consulted institutions and financial advisors on investment policy, portfolio construction, and Exchange-Traded Funds (ETFs).
-He also contributed to the research and publication of the firm's world-renowned investment philosophy and served as a municipal bond fund specialist, among other roles during his tenure.
+Mario Nardone, CFA, is the Chief Investment Strategist for XY Investment Solutions and Partner at East Bay Financial Services.
+Mario began his investment career in 1999 with Vanguard Mutual funds in Valley Forge, PA, where he consulted institutions and financial advisors on investment policy, portfolio construction, and Exchange-Traded Funds (ETFs).
+He also held roles as a research analyst, a municipal bond fund specialist, among others during his tenure.
+In 2003, he earned the Chartered Financial Analyst designation, and he continues to mentor aspiring Charter candidates and young investment professionals.

 East Bay Investment Solutions, a Registered Investment Advisory firm, supplies investment research services under contract.